Cummings demands details on 2017 Trump-Putin meeting

 Breaking News Emails

-WASHINGTON — House Democrats on the Oversight Committee demanded an explanation from the Trump administration Monday on why it hadn’t answered questions previously raised by the panel about a private meeting between President Donald Trump and Russian President Vladimir Putin.
+WASHINGTON — House Democrats on the Oversight Committee demanded an explanation from the Trump administration Monday on why it hadn’t answered questions raised by the panel about a private meeting between President Donald Trump and Russian President Vladimir Putin in 2017.

 In a letter to White House acting chief of staff Mick Mulvaney on Monday, Oversight Chairman Elijah Cummings, D-Md., followed up on a request he made in February about reports that Trump personally violated the President Records Act by destroying and confiscating documents containing details about his meeting with Putin in July 2017.